ramar-work/hypno-lua-filter/README.md

-# app.hypno
+# levanter-lua-filter

-This is an example app written in C with a few different routes.
+This is an example app written in Lua.
-It's mostly for testing purposes, but a real app can be written with this tooling.

-## Files
+## Files & Directories

-bin/app.so - The app in shared library form.

-tests/dylib.c - Tooling to test the created library.
+app/\*.lua - Models written with Lua.

+misc/\* - SSL certificates, logs and more go here.

+sql/\* - SQL files for execution.

-main.c - The source code of the app.
+static/\*  - All of the static assets that come with the project.

-static/ - Files that will be served directly.
+tests/\* - All tests are here.

 vendor/ - Local copy of dependencies that aren't distributed with Autoconf yet.

+views/\* - Views written in Mustache.

-Makefile - Recipes to create the shared library and dynamic library tester.
+Makefile - Recipes to create the shared library.

+config.lua - Configuration file for website

+## Building

+The default Makefile builds a shared object.

+## Usage